johnreitano/agent-os/profiles/default/commands/customize-standards-for-tech-stack/customize-standards-for-tech-stack.md

-## Customeize standards for the project's tech stack
+## Customize standards for the project's tech stack

 Update the standards under `agent-os/standards/**/*.md` based on well-known best practices for the technologies that comprise this project's tech stack.